Purpose

 Notice

-LOG ERRORSclause is not specified, the default behavior is normal import, where the operation will fail at the first error. - If the
+LOG ERRORSclause is not specified, the default behavior is to import normally, which means that the operation will fail immediately upon encountering the first error. - If the

-OceanBase Database supports the following SQL statements to view the error logs of the export:
+OceanBase Database supports the following SQL statements to view the exported error log information:

-diagnosis_log_pathspecifies the path of the error log.
-When executed, this SQL statement is equivalent to the following URL external table statement:SELECT * FROM FILES ( LOCATION = 'diagnosis_log_path/' FORMAT( TYPE = 'csv' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY = '\', PARSE_HEADER = true ) [, PATTERN = 'filename'] );Here are some examples:
+diagnosis_log_pathindicates the path of the error log.
+When executed, this SQL statement is equivalent to the following URL external table query:SELECT * FROM FILES ( LOCATION = 'diagnosis_log_path/' FORMAT( TYPE = 'csv' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY = '\', PARSE_HEADER = true ) [, PATTERN = 'filename'] );Here are some examples:

-The specified log path is a file name (not ending with
+When the specified log path is a filename (not ending with

-/).SELECT * FROM READ_ERROR_LOG('diagnosis/log/path/filename');The corresponding URL external table statement is as follows (the file name is used as a pattern to filter files):
+/):SELECT * FROM READ_ERROR_LOG('diagnosis/log/path/filename');The corresponding URL external table statement is as follows (the filename will be used as a pattern to filter files):

-/).SELECT * FROM READ_ERROR_LOG('diagnosis/log/path/');The corresponding URL external table statement is as follows (no pattern is used):
+/):SELECT * FROM READ_ERROR_LOG('diagnosis/log/path/');The corresponding URL external table statement is as follows (no pattern will be used):

 SELECT * FROM FILES ( LOCATION = 'diagnosis/log/path/', FORMAT ( TYPE = 'csv' FIELD_DELIMITER = ',' FIELD_OPTIONALLY_ENCLOSED_BY = '\', PARSE_HEADER = true ) );